Frog-Man: Powers and abilities

 As Frog-Man, Eugene has worn two costumes that protect his body and give him physical enhancements.
 The original, classic costume (first worn by his father as the villain Leap-Frog) was specially padded to protect the wearer from surface impact and attacks by combatants who may have some small degree of superhuman strength.
 The frog-suit absorbs most of the impact, forcing the wearer to bounce rather than face serious injury.
 The original suit's other main feature were electrically-powered "leaping coils" in the boots that allowed the wearer to have their agility enhanced as much as "a dozen times" and allowed them to leap as high as 6 stories in the air.
 The suit's padding and leaping coils also allowed the wearer to punch with slightly more strength than they would normally have and to kick with superhuman strength.

 By the time Eugene attends college, his father creates a new, improved version of the Frog-Suit that now has high-tech exoskeleton built within.
 Along with providing added protection against superhuman attack and conventional weapons, the second frog-suit increases the wearer's strength several times, allowing low-level superhuman punches along with the previous enhancement of superhuman kicks.
 The second suit also has a computer guidance system that allows for greater coordination of the wearer's leaping ability and enhanced agility.

 Each of Eugene's suits is controlled and empowered by a "power pack" unit attached to the back, resembling a backpack.
 Controls on the power pack allow Frog-Man to enhance or lower the power levels of his strength and agility, as well as how powerful his superhuman leaps will be.
 However, Eugene is not skilled in the operation of these controls and tends to grant himself too much or too little power in a fight.
 This often causes him to crash or leap without full control over his direction and momentum.

 Eugene Patilio is fluent in American sign language.
-Although he is a proud member of the YMCA, Eugene only occasionally engages in physical exercise and is a below average combatant without his Frog-Man suit.
+Although he is a member of the YMCA, Eugene only occasionally engages in physical exercise and is a below average combatant without his Frog-Man suit.

 In the past, Frog-Man has claimed he has the "proportionate strength, speed, and agility of a frog" as well as "frog-sense" that warns him of danger.
 This is a lie.